-In the classroom we are striving to maximize engagement of students through strong instructional techniques and best practice.
-This is an area of focus that we are embarking on for the 2021/2022 school year.
-We have prioritized making technology accessible in and out of the classroom and have allocated funds over the last two years to reach a 1 to 1 device to student ratio.
+In the classroom we are striving to maximize engagement of students through strong, engaging instructional techniques and best practice.
+This is an area of focus that we are continuing to focus on for the 2022/2023 school year.
+We have prioritized making technology accessible in and out of the classroom and have allocated funds over the last three years to reach a 1 to 1 device to student ratio.
 Teachers are encouraged and supported to use technology in a meaningful way to enhance student learning and engagement.
 We feel that there is still lots to learn about effective use of technology and will be continuing to develop and expand this as an area of strength at DA Ferguson Middle School.

-We are proud of the gains that we have made the last two years in improving and enhancing our communication between the school and the families we serve.
+We are proud of the gains that we have made in the last three years in improving and enhancing our communication between the school and the families we serve.
 An enhanced presence on social media platforms, an improved website and other strategies and tools have helped significantly.
 We will continue to adjust and refine our approach to keeping parents informed and up to date with the information that they need to fulfill their role in the success of their children's academic experience.